Report Schema

 Two JSON Schemas are published as MCP resources, one per tier:

 • schema://customer-report-v1 — full shape for Standard and Deep scans (response_format=customer_v1).
 Carries benchmarks, entity coverage including related-entity density, topic and classification, internal linking, and competitor term coverage.
+Standard and Deep scans may also carry the originality section, and Deep scans the structured data benchmark and coverage sections.

 The service picks the right schema automatically based on the job's depth.
 Explicitly requesting customer_v1 on a Lite job (or customer_v1_lite on a Standard/Deep job) returns a 409 UNSUPPORTED_FORMAT — omit the parameter or use the matching value.